Advocate Panels: 2020 Panel - General Crime and the Rape and Serious Sexual Offences List (RASSO List)

 C) Rape and Serious Sexual Offences (RASSO) List

-Advocate Panel members applying to upgrade from level 2 to 3 on the General Crime Listmay also consider applying to become a member of the ‘RASSO List’.
-In order to so, they should also complete the online ‘RASSO List’ application and provide the necessary evidence and ensure a reference is submitted to support their application using the online application portal.
+From 1 September 2024, members of the General Crime Panel Level 2 may apply by completing the online ‘RASSO List’ application.
+They must provide the necessary evidence and ensure a reference is submitted to support their application using the online application portal.

 Applicants wishing to join the RASSO List must have undertaken RASSO Training within the last 3 years.
 The RASSO List Selection Criteria provides further information in relation to training.

 Please note, unsuccessful applicants to the RASSO List will be permitted to re-apply but no sooner than six months from the date of the original assessment.
-Future applications should take into account any feedback provided.
+Future applications should consider any feedback provided.

 Members of the ‘RASSO List’ should undertake CPS accredited RASSO refresher training at least every 4 years and dates of training should be clearly endorsed by the applicant on their application form.
 Thereafter, once refresher training is completed, Panel members should email the Advocate Panel mailbox to confirm the date the training was completed.
 Please see the RASSO List Selection Criteria for more information.